 Not only smartphones, but OnePlus has also introduced the new Bullets Wireless 2.0, Bluetooth headphones that are not included in the TWS category.

 What changes compared to the previous model?
 It improves ergonomics and also improves sound quality with cleaner, clearer bass, and treble.
-There is an APTX HD protocol and Bluetooth 5.0 for better quality and stability.
+There are an APTX HD protocol and Bluetooth 5.0 for better quality and stability.
 They have a doubled battery life and support the Warp Charge recharge which allows you to have 10 hours of listening with just 10 minutes of charging.

 OnePlus 7 Pro is priced at Rs 48,999 for (6 GB RAM+ 256 GB storage); Rs 52,999 (8GB+256 GB storage) and Rs 57,999 (12 GB RAM+256 GB), while prices for OnePlus 7 starts at Rs 37,999 for 6 GB RAM and 128 GB storage version.
 OnePlus has also announced the Bullets Wireless 2 for Rs 5,990.